-'''

-stages:

-- generate

-- test

-generate-pipeline:

-stage: generate

-script:

-- reframe --ci-generate=${CI_PROJECT_DIR}/pipeline.yml -c ${CI_PROJECT_DIR}/path/to/

-artifacts:

-paths:

-- ${CI_PROJECT_DIR}/pipeline.yml
+''' - ${CI_PROJECT_DIR}/pipeline.yml

 test-jobs:

 stage: test

 trigger:

 include:

-artifact: pipeline.yml
+- artifact: pipeline.yml

 job: generate-pipeline

 strategy: depend

 '''

 It defines two stages.
 The first one, called generate, will call ReFrame to generate the pipeline specification for the desired tests.
 All the usual test selection options can be used to select specific tests.
-ReFrame will process them as usual, but instead of running the selected tests, it will generate the correct steps for running each test individually as a Gitlab job.
-We then pass the generated CI pipeline file to second phase as an artifact and we are done!
+ReFrame will process them as usual, but instead of running the selected tests, it will generate the correct steps for running each test individually as a Gitlab job in a child pipeline.
+The generated ReFrame command that will run each individual test reuses the -C, -R, -v and --mode options passed to the initial invocation of ReFrame that was used to generate the pipeline.
+Users can define CI-specific execution modes in their configuration in order to pass arbitrary options to the ReFrame invocation in the child pipeline.

+Finally, we pass the generated CI pipeline file to second phase as an artifact and we are done!
 If image keyword is defined in .gitlab-ci.yml, the emitted pipeline will use the same image as the one defined in the parent pipeline.
 Besides, each job in the generated pipeline will output a separate junit report which can be used to create GitLab badges.